 The Kuala Lumpur Tower, also known as the KL Tower is the most iconic building of the city’s skyline.
 The KL Tower pierces the skyline at a whopping 1,379 ft tall!
 If you have more time available to you, why not book in for lunch, brunch or dinner at the KL Tower’s restaurant named Atmosphere 360?
 Tables must be booked online in advance.
 The restaurant not only serves brilliant food but offers breathtaking views over Kuala Lumpur.
 What’s more, the restaurant revolves so at every moment you look down you see the city from a different angle!

-Time Required: If you’re just wanting to stand Granth the KL Tower and take a photo then you can be done within 15-minutes.
+- Time Required: If you just want to stand Granth the KL Tower and take a photo then you can be done within 15 minutes.
 If you book a table at Atmosphere 360 then you get 2-hours on the table.
 To get from KLIA and KLAI2 to KL Tower by public transport you should allow yourself an hour, likewise with a taxi.

 If you want to avoid the busy city centre but still want to experience some Malaysian culture then be sure to head over to the Batu Caves.
 Set just the other side of the city from the airport the Batu Caves are an important Hindu shrine complex.
 This limestone hill is said to be 400 million years old!
 The Batu Caves are high on Kuala Lumpur’s top attractions and are easily visited during a daytime layover.

-There are many monkeys that live around the temple, remember not to feed them else they’ll all come out and play!
+Many monkeys live around the temple, so remember not to feed them or they’ll all come out and play!
 The Batu Caves are a good excuse to stretch your legs too!
 There are 272 steps to climb!